Why we created Sherlock

 - Use your phone to get you into your home

-- A fail-safe service, with bank-like levels of security
+- A fail-secure service, with high levels of security

 Open your doors.
 Without your keys

-There’s nothing wrong with keys.
-Indeed, sometimes they can be wonderful objets d’art.
-The trouble is, you have to be in front of your door to use them.
+There’s nothing wrong with traditional metal keys, in fact you can continue to use them as before after Sherlock has been installed.
+However, with traditional keys you have to remember to carry them and be in front of your door to use them.
 That’s why, with a few taps of your phone, Sherlock can unlock your doors without you having to be there—which also comes in handy should you ever be locked out.

 Let people in, when you’re out